shapesecurity/shift-spec/README.md

 that may be represented.

-This specification is defined using the [Web IDL](http://www.w3.org/TR/WebIDL/) standard with the following extended attributes:
+This specification is defined using the [Web IDL](http://www.w3.org/TR/WebIDL/) standard with the following extended attribute:

 0. `TypeIndicator`: This extended attribute may be applied to a readonly attribute to indicate the following: